 3. Keep your backyard cool and shady.
 Outside dogs feel the heat all day long.
 Its important to give them a cool shady spot to get out of the sun and heat.

-Even though my pups spend most of the summer inside, we use sun sails to help shade our back yard and keep the pool deck cool.
+Even though my pups spend most of the summer inside, we use sun sails and shade structures to help shade our back yard and keep the pool deck cool.
 We also have a patio misting system that helps cool the air on our patio making outdoor time much more enjoyable, not just for the dogs, but for the whole family.

 Daisy really likes her Coolaroo pet bed, especially when she is wet.
 It gets her up off the ground and allows air to move around her, cooling her off.